More pages in this section

 Midportion Achilles tendinopathy– within tendon normally 2-3cm above insertion into heel.

-Like most over-use soft tissue injuries – our approach at Foundation Podiatry to managing Achilles tendinopathy is to "calm it down – build it up".
+Like with most over-use soft tissue injuries, our approach at Foundation Podiatry to managing Achilles tendinopathy is to "calm it down – build it up".

-> If you’ve had your pain for some time and the tendon is quite degenerative then an assistance in tissue healing may be required through Medical Acupuncture, Low Level Laser therapy or Shockwave therapy.
+- If you’ve had your pain for some time and the tendon is quite degenerative then an assistance in tissue healing may be required through Shockwave Therapy, Medical Acupuncture, Medical Laser therapy or Prolotherapy Injections.

 Then most importantly a progressive tendon loading/ strengthening program needs to be introduced at the right time with the goal of getting your tendon resilient enough to once again handle the load required for your particular physical activity/ occupation.